 $ CASH $ CREDIT/DEBIT $ LONESTAR CARD (SNAP benefits) $ WIC-FMNP VOUCHERS*

 *WIC-FMNP Vouchers Eligibility: A) You must be enrolled in Women, Infant, & Children (WIC), B) You must present your current WIC Shopping List.
+C) Infants are not eligible.
 Click HERE for more Info.

 Why go to a Get Moving Houston Farmers Market?